Skip to content

 Plaque dedicated to Chief Kahquados in Peninsula State Park

-The most famous and influential Native Americans from this region are Chief Simon Onanquisse Kahquados, leader of the Potawatomi Nation, and Chief Roy Oshkosh, leader of the Menominee Nation.
+The most famous and influential Indigenous Peoples from this region are Chief Simon Onanquisse Kahquados, leader of the Potawatomi Nation, and Chief Roy Oshkosh, leader of the Menominee Nation.
 Both are remembered as leaders and heroes who fought for justice for their people and sought to preserve their heritage.

 • 12,000 years ago: The earliest nomadic inhabitants, the Paleo-Indians, began arriving in what is now the Door peninsula and its islands.
 These groups would have moved around in search of natural resources to meet their immediate survival needs, such as forests for hunting, lakes for fishing, stone for tool-making, and wood and natural items for constructing shelters.